Updated on August 21st, 2023 by Nikolaos Sismanis

-They both oversee Alkeon Capital Management’s portfolio, which is valued at approximately $61.0 billion, of which around $11.0 billion is allocated in public equities.
+They both oversee Alkeon Capital Management’s portfolio, currently valued at approximately $57.1 billion, a little less than half of which is allocated to public equities.

-Investors following the company’s 13F filings over the last 3 years (from mid-February 2018 through mid-February 2021) would have generated annualized total returns of 31.36%.
-For comparison, the S&P 500 ETF (SPY) generated annualized total returns of 12.50% over the same time period.
+Investors following the company’s 13F filings over the last three years (from August-May 2020 through mid-August 2023) would have generated annualized total returns of -17.2%.
+For comparison, the S&P 500 ETF (SPY) generated annualized total returns of 9.3% over the same time period.